US blames North Korea for hacking spree, says more attacks likely

 "It suggests they are preparing for something fairly significant," he added.

-Hidden Cobra commonly targets systems that run older versions of Microsoft Corp operating systems that are no longer patched, the alert said, and also used Adobe Flash player vulnerabilities to gain access into targeted computers.
+Hidden Cobra commonly targets systems that run older versions of Microsoft Corp operating systems that are no longer patched, the alert said, and also used vulnerabilities in Adobe Systems Inc's Flash software to gain access into targeted computers.

-The report urged organizations to upgrade its systems and to halt use of Adobe Flash and Microsoft Silverlight when possible.
+The report urged organizations to upgrade to current versions of Adobe Flash and Microsoft Silverlight or, when possible, uninstall those applications altogether.

-Microsoft and Adobe Systems Inc did not immediately respond to requests for comment.
+Microsoft said it an emailed statement that it had "addressed" the Silverlight issue in a January 2016 software update.
+Adobe said via email that it patched the vulnerabilities in June 2016.

 North Korean hacking activity has grown increasingly hostile in recent years, according to Western officials and cyber security experts.